Avoiding Table Saw Accidents: Ask the PTR Pros

 Safety Tip: Never put one hand on each side of the blade when you push the miter sled forward.
 Apply forward pressure to only one side to avoid injury.

 A rip cut entails cutting down the length of the board.
 This is the classic cut where you’ll use the fence to provide support, accuracy, and a square edge.
+Avoiding table saw accidents while ripping lumber means you understand where to stand and how to properly use both the guard and fence.

 Keep the board both level to the table and square against the fence.
 You can make some practice cuts using scrap pieces of wood to get the feel of a new saw.